rfjakob/earlyoom/MANPAGE.md

 Enable this flag when completely cleaning up the "entire process" is more desirable.

+Notice that some desktop environments (GNOME, for example) put every desktop application in the same process group as `gnome-shell` does.
+EarlyOOM might kill all such processes when this flag is turned on.
+Be sure to check how your environment behaves beforehand.

 #### \-\-prefer REGEX
 prefer killing processes matching REGEX (adds 300 to oom_score)